-It is known that elementary amenable groups can have arbitrarily fast F{\o}lner functions, see \cite[Corollary 1.5]{olshosin} (also the remarks in \cite[Section3]{erschlerfoelner} and \cite[Section8]{gromoventropy}).
-By taking the direct product of two lacunary hyperbolic groups as in Theorem \ref{lacunarycautious}, we obtain locally-nilpotent-by-abelian group with property $H_{\mathrm{FD}}$ for which it can be shown (similar to \cite[Section8]{gromoventropy}) that the F{\o}lner function is arbitrarily fast.
+\begin{rem} By taking the direct product of two lacunary hyperbolic groups as in Theorem \ref{lacunarycautious}, we obtain locally-nilpotent-by-abelian group with property $H_{\mathrm{FD}}$ for which it can be shown (similar to \cite[Section8]{gromoventropy}) that the F{\o}lner function is arbitrarily fast.
 In addition to groups in \cite{brieusselzheng}, they can provide another collection of elementary amenable groups with arbitrarily fast F{\o}lner functions while simple random walks on them have trivial Poisson boundary.
-Amenable (but non-elementary amenable)groups of with this property were constructed in \cite{erschlerpiecewise}.
+Amenable (but non-elementary amenable)groups of with this property were constructed in \cite{erschlerpiecewise}. \end{rem}

 \textsc{ Anna Erschler --- D\'{e}partement de math\'{e}matiques et applications, \'{E}cole normale sup\'{e}rieure, CNRS, PSL Research University, 45 rue d'Ulm, 75005 Paris } --- anna.erschler@ens.fr

 \textsc{ Tianyi Zheng --- Department of Mathematics, UC San Diego, 9500 Giman Dr. La Jolla, CA 92093 } --- tzheng2@math.ucsd.edu